Bump stock: Cargill (Supreme Court)

+On June 14, 2024, upon appeal before the Supreme Court of the United States, the 2018 final rule was vacated in a 6–3 decision.

+Other Administrative Procedure Act lawsuits

-Gun Owners of America
+Gun Owners of America (Sixth Circuit)

 In December 2018, Gun Owners of America sued the federal government in the U.S. District Court for the Western District of Michigan, challenging the bump stock ban.
-On March 21, 2019, the group's request for a preliminary injunction was denied by the district court.
+On 21 March 2019, the group's request for a preliminary injunction was denied by the district court.
 The U.S. Court of Appeals for the Sixth Circuit and U.S. Supreme Court both denied a stay on the effective date of the regulation pending the appeal.

-Following oral argument in December 2020, the Sixth Circuit panel issued a 2–1 ruling in favor of the plaintiffs on March 25, 2021.
+Following oral argument in December 2020, the Sixth Circuit panel issued a 2–1 ruling in favor of the plaintiffs on 25 March 2021.
 The majority decision, written by Judge Alice M. Batchelder and joined by Judge Eric E. Murphy, ruled that (1) an agency's interpretation of a criminal statute is not entitled to Chevron deference, (2) bump stocks cannot be classified as machineguns, thus the ATF's rule is not the best interpretation of the law, and (3) the plaintiffs are likely to prevail in their challenge, therefore the district court should have granted an injunction.
 The court remanded the case back to the district court for proceedings in accordance with its opinion (i.e., to issue an injunction).
 Judge Helene White dissented, writing that the Supreme Court had previously applied Chevron deference to agency interpretations of criminal statutes in the cases of Babbitt v.
 Sweet Home Chapter of Communities for a Great Oregon and United States v.
 O'Hagan.
-The appeals court granted an en banc petition on June 25, 2021 and heard oral argument in October 2021.
-On December 3, 2021, the court issued an 8-8 split decision, thus leaving the district court's denial of a preliminary injunction in place.
-The Supreme Court declined to hear the case on October 3, 2022.
+The appeals court granted an en banc petition on 25 June 2021 and heard oral argument in October 2021.
+On 3 December 2021, the court issued an 8–8 split decision, thus leaving the district court's denial of a preliminary injunction in place.
+The Supreme Court declined to hear the case on 3 October 2022.